Backstage Plugin Guide | PagerDuty

 Note

-Version 0.6.0 of the backend plugin (@pagerduty/backstage-plugin-backend) introduced support for Backstage's new backend system which simplifies the backend configuration and requires less code.
+Version 0.6.0 of the backend plugin (@pagerduty/backstage-plugin-backend) introduced support for the Backstage new backend system which simplifies the backend configuration and requires less code.

-Once you’ve completed steps in Installing the Plugin, you’ve added the PagerDuty backend plugin to your application.
-That said, in order for it to expose its capabilities to the frontend plugin, you need to configure it.
+Once you complete steps in Install the PagerDuty Plugin, you have added the PagerDuty backend plugin to your application.
+To expose its capabilities to the frontend plugin, you must configure it.
 There are two approaches for configuration:

 🚧